 Christmas, it's seriously right around the corner.
 The smell of cider and apple pie, the scent of advent candles and wreaths.
 Quality time with family.
 Comfort & warmth, everything silver & gold.
 Whichever way you celebrate Christmas, this holiday is marked by many with a slowed-down, switched-off lifestyle.
 Hopefully, your work emails go unread, your social feeds take a break, you lay off the Instagram-a-thon and FB posts.
 It’s time to disconnect, slow down and hopefully recharge.

-The Danish have a word ‘hygge’ that's pretty awesome to reflect on in this state of being.
+The Danish have a word ‘hygge’, for a state of being.
 Pronounced hue-guh, this slight verbal entity carries a lot of weight.
 Hygge captures this feeling of coziness, contentment and a comfortable vibe of well-being that comes with the simple things in life, like love, laughter and a glass of wine.
 The Dutch also have a word - gezellig - that captures similar sentiments in the Netherlands.
 It translates to quality and comfort.

 I've never spent Christmas in Denmark and I was recently told that it was a must-see, so I looked into how the Danes do it.
 Here are some items and traditions that I found.
 I think I can get into the Danish spirit from afar with a little Christmas hygge of my own.